-I recommend something like 1200 x 800 for landscape and 1000 x 1500 for portrait.
+I recommend something like 1200 x 800 for landscape and 1000 x 1500 for portrait sizes.
 Reduce the quality until you get your images to under 300 kb (or 400 kb if you need higher res).
 Keep in mind that this all depends on the number of images in your post and the width of your website’s content area.
-Wider content area calls for wider images.
+The wider content area needs wider images.

 You’ll also want to compress images for better delivery on the web.
 And using the new Webp format will score your extra points for speed (WebP requires smaller files for the same quality as JPEG or PNG).

 Use one of these plugins to automatically compress and resize images based on the user’s screen size and device.

 Test how your website images look on multiple devices and screen sizes with Lambda Test.